India Tourism

 Introduction

-‘The climate is mild and bracing and after the rains, the verdure presents a spectacle the grandeur of which it is difficult to depict.’
+As early chroniclers wrote, “The climate is mild and bracing, and after the rains, the verdure presents a spectacle whose grandeur is impossible to capture in words.”
+Even today, Mandu lives up to that praise.

 This map of Mandu Fort is sculpted on stone at Madhya Pradesh